johnsonjacob/ece522r_w19_lab1/README.md

 ## Description

 Write a simple HTTP server that can serve up any file.
 A real web browser (such as Chrome) should be able to make a request to your server and display a webpage.
 I've provided some boilerplate code in Python.
 You are welcome to do this lab in a different programming language, but I will only be able to help debug for C, C++, and Python.
-Your program must use with TCP sockets and not use a library that provides HTTP functionality.
+Your program must use TCP sockets and not a library that provides HTTP functionality.
 I want you to parse the HTTP request and build the HTTP response yourself!
 The server does not need to be multi-threaded or handle multiple requests at once (though you are welcome to implement that if you would like).

 ## Requirements